 Therefore, it is not a surprise when the National Education Policy in India made Coding a compulsory subject from 6th grade onward.

 - 13-year-old Anvitha Vijay made several iOS applications and was the youngest-ever participant at Apple’s Worldwide Developers Conference in San Francisco, in 2016.

 - Muhammad Hamza Shahzad, an 11-year-old boy who grew up in Birmingham, UK.
-He is the world’s youngest computer programmer who at the young age of 6, was granted a Microsoft programming certificate from Microsoft after studying for six months, receiving a score of 757 on his exam.
+He is the world’s youngest computer programmer who at the young age of 6, was granted a Microsoft programming certificate after studying for six months, receiving a score of 757 on his exam.
 That was 57 points higher than the passing score Microsoft set.

 - 16-year-old Tanmay Bakshi addressed over 10,000 coders at IBM’s biggest-ever developer meet in Bengaluru at 12 years of age, in 2016.

-3. Is school level coding enough for kids?
+3. Is school-level coding enough for kids?

 4. Is coding for kids good?

 Now moving on to the most real question of all.

 I’m sure as a parent you’d have tons of questions.

 There are several benefits of computer coding for kids.

 A child’s brain can acquire so much, especially when they are young and have fresh, energized minds!

 🎯Keep in mind these crucial points whilst teaching coding to kids.🎯

 Kids learn computational thinking